StatStud/book-club/content/posts/power-versus-force.md

 - If top performers are imbued with the belief that their excellence isn't a personal accomplishment, but a gift belonging to all of mankind **as a demonstration of man's potential**, they'll go strong and remain so through any event.
 - Where higher motivations toward excellence give access to the realm of grace and power, self-centered motivations of personal gain draw one almost magnetically into the realm of force.
 - It's an honoring of human achievement that transcends personal pride.
 We honor the endeavor, no the personal accomplishment, which is only the occasion and expression of something greater, universal, and innate in the human heart.
+- Grace is the expression of the power of aesthetic sensitivity, and power is always manifested with grace, whether in beauty of line, style, or expression.
+We associate grace with elegance, refinement, and economy of effort.
+Gracious power patterns acknowledge and support life, and respect and uphold the dignity of others.

 # Foreword